 When asked to support our hospital more after local control came back in 2009, the community did just that.
 Now, six years later, support has been so strong that the Orchard Hospital Board and administration have changed the direction of the future.

 "Various financial models were presented to the Board, but in the end, the most apparent choice always went back to building a new hospital.
-Our community and patients deserve the very best we have to offer and our staff deserve technology that is state-of-the-art in every department not just the Emergency Department,” Orchard Hospital CEO Steve Stark stated.
+Our community and patients deserve the very best we have to offer, and our staff deserves technology that is state-of-the-art in every department, not just the Emergency Department,” Orchard Hospital CEO Steve Stark stated.

 "Over the last few months, the need to build a new hospital has become more and more evident.
 As we continue to see an increased amount of acute patients, the board decided building a new hospital will allow features only found in larger, city hospitals, such as private rooms and individual bathrooms and showers.
 We will also design the new hospital to become more efficient to help lower the rising costs of healthcare,” Stark said.